iterative/dvc.org/static/docs/user-guide/dvc-file-format.md

 can have any structure and contain any number of attributes. `"meta: string"` is also possible, it doesn't necessarily need to contain dictionary always.

 Comments can be added to the .dvc file using `# comment` syntax.
-Comments are preserved between multiple execution of  `dvc repro <filename.dvc>` command.
+Comments and meta values are preserved between multiple executions of `dvc repro` and `dvc commit` commands.